Mugesh76/Common-Drain-Amplifier/README.md

 ## VLSI Skill Assessment

-## Common-Drain-Amplifier Design and Implementation using Cadence EDA Tools
+## Differential Amplifier Design and Implementation using Cadence EDA Tools

 ## Abstract
 To design and implement a Differentiator Amplifier circuit using Cadence EDA tools, simulate its functionality,Key performance metrics such as gain, common-mode rejection ratio (CMRR), and bandwidth are analyzed through schematic and post-layout simulations.
 The results demonstrate the effectiveness of Cadence Virtuoso in optimizing analog circuit design for high-performance applications.